-Clark State Community College encourages anyone who has experienced sex discrimination in any form to promptly report the incident, to seek all available assistance, and to pursue corrective action through the College against the offender.
-The College encourages anyone who has experienced sex discrimination to report the incident to the appropriate Title IX Coordinator listed in the associated procedures.
+Clark State Community College encourages anyone who has experienced sex discrimination in any form, whether or not that person is a minor, to promptly report the incident, to seek all available assistance, and to pursue corrective action through the College against the offender, regardless of whether or not that person is a minor.
+The College encourages anyone who has experienced sex discrimination, whether or not he or she is a minor, to report the incident to the appropriate Title IX Coordinator listed in the associated procedures.
 The Title IX Coordinator can assist with all aspects of the reporting procedure and will conduct an investigation into a complaint as appropriate.

 For the purposes of this policy, “sexual harassment” is defined as follows:

 1. Unwelcome conduct of a sexual nature.
 It includes unwelcome and unwanted sexual advances, requests for sexual favors, and other verbal, non-verbal or physical conduct of a sexual nature when:

 a.
 Submission to such conduct is made explicitly or implicitly a term or condition of instruction, employment, or participation in any College activity;

 b.
 Submission to or rejection of this conduct by an individual is used explicitly or implicitly as a factor in academic or personnel decisions affecting the individual;

 c.
 Such conduct is sufficiently serious that it unreasonably interferes with or limits an individual’s ability to participate in or benefit from the employment or educational environment or creates an intimidating, hostile, or offensive working or educational environment.